slightlyskepticalpotat/dogecoin-unofficial/README.md

-Here are all the commands I use for building and pushing to Snapcraft.
-I've only tested the amd64 (x86_64) and arm64 (aarch64) .snap packages, but anyone on amd64 (x86_64), arm64 (aarch64), or i686 (i386) should be able to build and install the snap themselves with these instructions.
-Installing the latest version from the Snap Store (see below) is recommended, but .snap files are also provided for other recent releases.
+Here are all the commands for building and uploading to the Snap Store.
+Snapcraft's CI system builds and tests .snap packages on amd64 (x86_64), arm64 (aarch64), and i386 (i686), so users on those architectures can install the latest version from the Snap Store (see below).
+That is the recommended way to install dogecoin-unofficial.
+Users can also manually build and install dogecoin-unofficial with the commands below, or download and install one of the older .snap packages from this repository.

 ---